Improved Workout Recovery

 When muscles rub against each other during workouts or during training sessions, a condition known as DOMS or Delayed Onset Muscle Soreness is triggered.
 As the tearing of the muscles continues or muscles swell, you start to feel fatigue.
 Inflammation is experienced when muscles are damaged.
-When muscles are damaged, it becomes difficult to heal until inflammation is eased – and that’s where CBD hemp oil becomes helpful to reduce the inflammation.
+When muscles are damaged, it becomes difficult to heal until inflammation is eased.

 What is CBD?

 Cannabidiol is a compound extracted from the cannabis plant, and is thought to be beneficial to your health without making people feel “high”.
-CBD research in the areas of inflammation reduction, muscle spasms, pain relief and anxiety are happening as we speak and assuming the research continues to show positive results, there is no doubt that it can also be a great supplement for avid exercisers to include it in their overall active lifestyle.
+CBD research in the areas of inflammation reduction, muscle spasms, pain relief and anxiety are happening as we speak.
+If research shows positive results, there is no doubt that it could be a great supplement for avid exercisers to include it in their overall active lifestyle.

 CBD is one of more than 100 chemical compounds found in cannabis plants, which include both marijuana and industrial hemp.
 CBD is a close chemical cousin to THC, or tetrahydrocannabinol, the chemical compound found in marijuana that causes a psychoactive effect (AKA, the stuff that gets you high).